-- First, complete calculating your crypto taxes on TokenTax.
+- First, complete your crypto taxes on TokenTax.

 - Next, go to your TokenTax Documents page and create a TurboTax CSV.

 - Start your tax return in TurboTax.
-In the TurboTax introduction process, be sure to select “I sold or traded Cryptocurrency” on the page titled “Let’s get an idea of your financial picture.”
+In the TurboTax introduction process, select “I sold or traded Cryptocurrency” on the page titled “Let’s get an idea of your financial picture.”

 - Once you get to your Wages & Income screen, click Start next to Cryptocurrency.
-If you didn’t previously select that you sold or traded cryptocurrency, you can add it by clicking “Add more income” on this screen and selecting cryptocurrency.
+If you didn’t already select that you sold or traded cryptocurrency, add it by clicking “Add more income” on this screen and selecting cryptocurrency.

 - You’ll be asked if you sold or traded cryptocurrency in 2019.
 Click Yes.

-- Click the TokenTax tile on this next screen.
+- Click the TokenTax logo on this next screen.